cake-contrib/Cake.LibMan/README.md

 # Cake.LibMan

-Cake.LibMan is an Addin that extends [Cake](http://cakebuild.net/) for executing commands with the LibMan (Library Manager) command line interface (cli).
+Cake.LibMan is an Addin that extends [Cake](http://cakebuild.net/) for executing commands with the  (Library Manager) command line interface (cli).
 In order to use this extension, the [LibMan CLI](https://docs.microsoft.com/en-us/aspnet/core/client-side/libman/libman-cli?#installation) will already have to be installed on the computer the cake build script is being executed on.

 [![License](http://img.shields.io/:license-mit-blue.svg)](http://cake-contrib.mit-license.org)